 "Omigod!" cried the editor.
 "I have to have a script for Irv Novick next Monday!"
 As I mentioned here several parts ago, certain DC artists had contracts that guaranteed them steady work and Irv Novick was one of those guys.
 In fact, I believe Irv was the first freelance artist who'd ever had one of those contracts with the company.
 Julie asked, "How fast could you get me a script?
 Have you got a plot?"

 I told him I could have a finished script for him in three days.
-Three days was what I had left in New York.
 "And yes, I have a terrific plot," I fibbed.
 "I'll tell it to you as soon as I get back from the men's room!"
 Then I went to the DC men's room and quickly thought up what I hoped he'd think was a terrific plot.

 He did.
 We talked through it, he okayed it and I went to work.
 For the next three days, whenever I wasn't in a meeting at ABC or going to Broadway shows or eating at Peter Luger's Steak House in Brooklyn — all of these, of course, being of greater importance — I was poaching at whatever vacant desk I could find at the DC offices.
 Wandering like a nomad from workspace to workspace, I wrote the script on these things they had there back then called typewriters.

-Before I left for the airport, I left the completed script on Julie's desk.
-The next day in Los Angeles, I got a call from him saying he was very happy with it and would make only minor changes.
+The first day I was back in Los Angeles, I got a call from him saying he was very happy with it and would make only minor changes.
 That pleased me greatly.
 He also talked me into writing another script for DC Comics Presents, this one teaming Superman with Kamandi.
 After that, he offered assignments interfacing Superman with DC characters I either didn't like or had never read so I begged off further jobs.
 In hindsight, I wish I'd done a few more for him.
 He was much easier to work with than I'd expected.

 As things turned out, he unintentionally double-crossed me a little.
 Irv Novick drew the Superman-Blackhawk script right away but Julie didn't schedule its publication in DC Comics Presents for eight or nine months, putting everything else he had in the works, including the Kamandi story, ahead of it.
 By the time it came out, sales on Blackhawk had slipped another notch and one other thing had happened that I'll tell you about in the next and final part.
 If crossing over with The Man of Steel had any sales impact on Blackhawk, it was way too little/way too late.